Lewis Gibson (footballer): Club career

+Everton

 Gibson came through the academy of Newcastle United before joining fellow Premier League club Everton in July 2017.

 On 31 January 2020, Gibson joined League One side Fleetwood Town on loan until the end of the season.
 A day later, he made his senior debut as Fleetwood defeated Doncaster Rovers 2–1.

 On 22 September 2020 he signed on loan for Reading.

 On 7 August 2021, it was announced he had signed a season-long loan at League One side Sheffield Wednesday.
 He made his debut against Mansfield Town in the EFL Trophy on 5 October 2021, playing the first 45 minutes.
 After Gibson picked up another injury in his second game against Bolton Wanderers, manager Darren Moore confirmed that Gibson had returned to his parent club and would unlikely return.
 However, Gibson stayed at Wednesday and returned from injury against Doncaster Rovers on 19 February 2022.

 On 12 August 2022, Gibson joined League One club Bristol Rovers on loan for the 2022–23 season.
 Gibson made his debut off the bench the following day in a 1–0 victory over Oxford United.
 Having suffered a thigh injury on New Year's Day following a long spell in the first-team, he was ruled out for several weeks.
 Having missed seven matches, Gibson returned to the first-team selection picture at the end of February.
+On 10 April 2023, he scored his first senior goal when he equalised in an eventual 2–1 victory over former club Fleetwood Town.

+Following his return to Everton at the end of the 2022–23 season, he was offered a new contract.

+Plymouth Argyle

+On 3 July 2023, Gibson signed for Championship side Plymouth Argyle having rejected the offer of a new contract with Everton.

+Preston North End

+On 3 January 2025, Gibson signed for fellow Championship side Preston North End on a three-and-a-half year deal for a seven-figure fee.